Expert Assessments and Support

 Who is eligible to receive services from Pediatric Psychology?

-ChildServe’s Pediatric Psychology program serves children and young adults (infant – 21 years old), whose primary caregiver, school staff, medical professional, or mental health professional wants clarity on the child’s diagnosis or level of functioning.
+ChildServe’s Pediatric Psychology program serves children and young adults (2 – 21 years old), whose primary caregiver, school staff, medical professional, or mental health professional wants clarity on the child’s diagnosis or level of functioning.

 Who works in ChildServe’s Pediatric Psychology program?